 Having a clear understanding of your rights is the first step to becoming a confident consumer.
 Knowing how to put that knowledge into practice when things go wrong is the next step.

-This guide gives you an overview of the key rights you have when a trader supplies goods to you and a clear pathway to follow when you want to complain to the trader about those goods.
+This guide gives you an overview of the key rights you have when a trader supplies goods to you and a clear pathway to follow if you want to complain to the trader about those goods.

-Sale & supply of goods - an overview of your rights
+Sale & supply of goods: an overview of your rights

 Before you approach a trader with a complaint about goods that have been supplied to you, know your rights and make sure you have a clear understanding of what you are entitled to and when you are entitled to it.
 The chart below gives you an at-a-glance view of your key rights and remedies when goods are not of satisfactory quality, not fit for a particular purpose, not as described and when they do not match a sample or model.

-If you need it the 'Sale & supply of goods - your consumer rights' guide gives more in-depth information.
+If you need it the 'Sale & supply of goods: your consumer rights' guide gives more in-depth information.